planetoftheweb/githubactions/docs/slides/01_01-What Are Github Actions.md

 > > Author Notes:

-- As of the recording of this video, Github Actions is a feature that is under Public Beta.
+- As of the recording of this video, GitHub Actions is a feature that is under Public Beta.
 Which means that it's not completely ready for production access.
 Be careful when trying to use this on your applications because things might be changing quickly.

 - Also, right now, actions can only run in private repos, but I expect this to change soon.
 However that means that to play around with them you're going to need to have a paid account and that you won't be able to use them or even see them even with a paid account in public repositories.

 - In order to use actions, you'll need to request access to them. you can do that at this URL (overlay).
 Access is limited, so don't expect to have access to them immediately.
 However, more and more users will be added as time passes.

-- To see if you have access to actions, go to one of your private repositories and look for the actions tab at the top of your Github repository page.
+- To see if you have access to actions, go to one of your private repositories and look for the actions tab at the top of your GitHub repository page.

 - You can find the documentation for Actions at this URL.

 ---
 <!-- .slide: data-state="title" -->

-# Github Actions
+# GitHub Actions
 Preparing a Project

 > > Author Notes: